Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Affine dimension growth

 To prove~\Cref{prop:0.4strong}, we need to count integral points on lines contained in our surface.
 In fact, the integral points on lines will typically be the main contribution to counting all integral points.
 Counting on lines is done in \Cref{prop1:Brow-Heath-Salb} below, which improves Proposition 4.3.3 of \cite{CCDN-dgc} and Proposition 1 of \cite{Brow-Heath-Salb} (we amend Proposition 4.3.3 of \cite{CCDN-dgc}, Proposition 7.1 of \cite{Pared-Sas} and Theorem 0.4 of \cite{Salberger-dgc} whose proofs use the condition that $f_d$ is absolutely irreducible, and thus this condition should be mentioned in their statements).
 Note that we need to impose the NCC condition, otherwise our surface contains infinitely many parallel lines.

 \begin{prop} There exists a constant $c$ such that the following claim holds for every NCC polynomial $f\in \ZZ[x_1,x_2,x_3]$ of degree $d\geq 3$ whose highest degree part $f_d$ is $2$-irreducible.
-Let $I$ be any finite set of affine lines lying on the hypersurface $X=V(f)$ and let $B\geq 1$, then
+Let $I$ be any finite set of affine lines lying on the hypersurface $X=V(f)$ and let $B\geq 1$ be an integer, then